-St. Paul, MN Lightning Map
+St. Paul, MN Lightning Strike Map

 Real-time lightning tracking for St. Paul, Minnesota.
 This city averages 36 thunderstorm days per year, making lightning awareness important for St. Paul residents and visitors.

 Live data from NOAA GOES-19 GLM.
-St. Paul, MN.
+St. Paul, MN. — quiet period.
+St. Paul, MN averages 36 thunderstorm days per year.

 Data sourced from NOAA GOES-19 GLM and the Storm Prediction Center.